 Aerius Side Effects

-Note: This page contains information about the side effects of desloratadine.
-Some of the dosage forms included on this document may not apply to the brand name Aerius.
+Note: This document contains side effect information about desloratadine.
+Some dosage forms listed on this page may not apply to the brand name Aerius.

-In addition to its needed effects, some unwanted effects may be caused by desloratadine (the active ingredient contained in Aerius).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, desloratadine (the active ingredient contained in Aerius) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Anaphylaxis, such as, cough, difficulty swallowing, dizziness, fast heartbeat, hives, itching, puffiness or swelling of eyelids or around the eyes or face or lips or tongue, shortness of breath, skin rash, tightness in chest, unusual tiredness or weakness, wheezing